strangerstudios/pmpro-level-cost-text/readme.txt

 == Changelog =
 = .3.2 =
-* BUG FIX: Didn't display billing amount, initial payment and trial amount values correctly
+* BUG FIX: Didn't display billing amount, initial payment and trial amount values correctly.
+* BUG FIX: Better handling of non-US currencies.
+* BUG FIX: Fixes issue where lots of 0's can show up after the decimal when PMPro 2.0.2 is active.

 = .3.1 =
 * SECURITY: Better sanitizing of the level cost text fields.